Judslat/P2VPFLASH/README.md

 THE NEEDED TOOLS BUILT INTO IT SO NO INSTALLER ROUTINE JUST DOWNLOAD AND RUN, HOWEVER WINDOWS AND SOME OTHER VIRUS SCANNERS DETECT IT AS A VIRUS DUE TO THE WAY THE SCRIPTS ARE RUN, IF YOU DONT LIKE THIS THEN USE V11 INSTEAD.
+There are 2 versions one runs in powershell the other in good old DOS but both do the same thing
 *******************************************************************************************